 StrataJazz incorporates proven methodologies and automated analytics into a hospital or clinic’s existing budget, saving time and money.
 Our system identifies risks and opportunities based on different budgeting scenarios, resulting in more precise action plans that are will produce intended results.
 Service line volumes combined with statistics depict the changes that are likely to arise with changes in differing quantities of volume.
-StrataJazz also gives healthcare providers piece of mind, as the platform sends notifications, integrates security management, and ensures multiple levels of approval so that the hospital’s capital budget can be trusted.
+StrataJazz also gives healthcare providers piece of mind, as the platform sends notifications, integrates security management, and ensures multiple levels of approval so that the hospital’s capital budgeting process can be trusted.

 Additionally, StrataJazz reports on the productivity and profit produced by monthly reports, holding those responsible accountable for budget discretions.
 Managers can now better understand any differences in the budget and actual output, with in depth reporting on performance.
 StrataJazz displays performance indicators in functional, easy to interpret graphs, forms, and year by year comparisons.
 Specific targets, like overtime, can be tracked against hours worked, so that departments can be made aware of any inefficiencies that can be improved.
 Patient volume can also be correlated to staffing, to determine whether or not overtime or call back is a necessity at a given time.
 If there is an area that needs developing, StrataJazz will make the need clear, allowing executives and leaders to bring facts about what needs improving back to their teams.

+Capital distribution and use is a key part of a successful capital budgeting process in healthcare.
 Capital distribution and use must have definite value, such as apportioning funds for enhanced communications technology.
 This type of spending will equate to higher value in the near future than building more hospitals and purchasing additional lab analysis or imaging equipment.
 The reason for this is that better communications will ultimately result in higher quality coordination of patient care, which will alleviate the need for more imaging machines.
 Capital expenditures by hospitals structures long-term facility operating budgets, so the capital value achieved must last for the long term.

 Ongoing hospital capital analysis by inhouse finance personnel is crucial to ensure good rates of ROI for each area of capital distribution throughout the facility’s operating budget.
 Current trends in modern healthcare are for shifting the care emphasis from individual patients to entire populations for both monetary allotments and budgetary categories.
 Subsequently, finely tuned monitoring and examination of all areas of financial investment for operational improvement are necessary.